-In my "Re-Script Your Life for Abundance" workshops, I often start by asking participants, "what does money mean for you?"
+In my "Rewire Your Wealth" workshops, I often start by asking participants, "what does money mean for you?"
 The typical response I get is, "money means flexibility and freedom to do what I want" or "money is security."

 When I ask the same audience what money meant to the family when they were growing up, I get a different response.
 More like, "We never talked about money in my home" or "my dad said people with money were crooks."

 And if you were to ask people how money shows up in their lives, a common refrain would be, "it's never enough."
 We inherit many of our ideas about money from our families, our culture, and the media.
 They are often subconscious beliefs.
 On the one hand, we may desire to attract more money, yet on the other hand, we may subconsciously hold the belief that money is evil, and people with money are dishonest.
 You may not be aware of your beliefs around money, but they could be 'blocking' you from receiving more money.

 Most Beliefs About Money Fall Under One Of Five Dominant Scripts:

 Money Is Bad

 Finding its source from the bible, the love of money is seen as the root of all evil, oppressing the poor and corrupting the masses.
 If you believe this, then you may see wealthy people as entitled and corrupt.
 You may also think that the problems in this world are motivated by money.

 Money Brings Happiness